aimhubio/aim/README.md

 # Overview

-We tried to keep Aim as simple as possible.
-Still, here are a few details to avoid confusion:

-- **Experiment**: it's a grouping mechanism for training runs.
-Experiments are a way to organize the training runs in a meaningful manner
-- **Run**: it's the single training run researchers start

-These two are separated just to enable effective organization of the research work.

 Core component of Aim SDK is `Session` creation, which occurs every time when you use Aim. `Session` object handles the tracking of metrics and parameters, and stores the run in .aim repository as a directory.

-When the AI training code is instrumented with [Aim Python Library](#python-library) and ran, aim automatically creates a `.aim` directory where the project is located.
-All the metadata tracked during training via the Python Library is stored in `.aim`.
+When the AI training code is instrumented with [Aim Python Library](#python-library) and ran, aim creates a `.aim` directory in working directory, if no path is specified.
-Also see [`aim init`](#init) - an optional and alternative way to initialize aim repository.

 Additionally, Aim SDK also gives you flexibility to:

 - use multiple sessions in one training script to store multiple runs at once.
 When not initialized explicitly, Aim creates a default session.
 - use experiments to group related runs together.
 An experiment named `default` is created otherwise.
+- use integrations to automate tracking

 Jump to [[Getting Started](#getting-started-in-3-steps)] [[SDK Specifications](#sdk-specifications)] [[Use Cases](#use-cases)]